 - Service users’ names and dates of birth may also be shared with our funders’ monitoring officers as evidence of legitimate use of public funds.

 - FWA is regulated by the Care Inspectorate and monitoring officers from this agency may require access to case files during monitoring visits to review FWA’s practice.
 No personal information will be processed or removed during monitoring visits by the Care Inspectorate, unless there is a statutory requirement for this.
 The Care Inspectorate may also require FWA to provide details of reportable incidents.
 Any personal data shared with them will be limited to that which is necessary for the Care Inspectorate to investigate the incident and will be shared only through the Care Inspectorate’s secure portal.

 - If we do hold information about you, you can ask us to correct any mistakes either verbally or by sending an email or letter to the Data Controller at the addresses set out below.

 - If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.

-- To make a request to the EWA for any personal information we may hold you please put the request in writing marked for the attention of the Data Controller and sent to the email or postal address provided below.
+- To make a request to FWA for any personal information we may hold about you please put the request in writing marked for the attention of the Data Controller and sent to the email or postal address provided below.
 Personal information can be requested verbally, but we may need to verify your identity before releasing your information.
 If you request your information verbally we may ask you to confirm your identity and a member of staff will record the process of confirmation.

 Right to be forgotten